Explainer: Gun Laws in Latin America's Largest Economies

 Citizens can largely carry handguns, shotguns, and rifles below specific calibers.
 Gun ownership requires obtaining a one-year gun permit from the Secretariat of National Defense within 30 days of acquisition.
 A gun owner must belong to a shooting club to get a permit, can get permits for up to 10 weapons, and can only purchase ammunition for the calibers of guns owned.
 Other requirements include being 18 years of age, having mental and physical capacity to operate a gun, holding no criminal convictions, and fulfillment of military service.
 Private sale of guns is allowed, and subject to the same gun-permit laws.
 A separate permit is needed for a citizen to carry a weapon outside of a residence, and involves requirements such as an occupational necessity (for example, employees of security firms or rural workers).

-In 2015, the country’s legislature approved changes to the country’s Federal Law of Firearms and Explosives introduced by President Enrique Peña Nieto.
-It allows foreigners who work in customs, immigration, or high-level government security agents to carry guns in Mexico, as well as allowing Mexican officials in the same areas to carry guns abroad.
+In 2015, the country’s legislature approved changes to the Federal Law of Firearms and Explosives introduced by President Enrique Peña Nieto.
+It allows foreigners who work in customs, immigration, or high-level government security agents to carry guns in Mexico, as well as allowing Mexican officials working in the same fields to carry guns abroad.
 Another bill signed by Peña Nieto that same year made the possession of gun cartridges and magazines illegal and increased penalties to two and five years in prison, as well as raised fines.